Navigating University with ADHD: A Practical Guide

 University Is a Different Challenge

-Starting university is exciting, but for students with ADHD it can also feel overwhelming.
+Starting university is exciting, but for students with ADHD it can also feel overwhelming, if you are about to begin, you might find our guide on ADHD in your first year useful.
 Suddenly there are no parents reminding you about deadlines, no structured school day keeping you on track, and an enormous amount of independent study to manage on your own.

 Create Your Study Environment